auth0/docs/articles/users/references/bulk-import-database-schema-examples.md

   - manage-users
   - migrate
 ---
-# Bulk User Import Database Schema and Example
+# Bulk User Import Database Schema and Examples

 ::: note
 For a list of user profile fields that can be imported, see [User Profile Attributes](/users/references/user-profile-structure#user-profile-attributes).